5hubham5ingh/js-util/README.md

   ```

 #### `enquire`
 An object containing functions for interactive terminal input.
-See [Enquire Module](#enquire-module) for details.
+See [Enquire Module](https://github.com/5hubham5ingh/js-util?tab=readme-ov-file#enquire-1) for details.

 #### `render`
 An object containing functions for rendering animated or formatted output in the terminal.
-See [Render Module](#render-module) for details.
+See [Render Module](https://github.com/5hubham5ingh/js-util?tab=readme-ov-file#render-1) for details.

 #### `draw`
 An object containing functions for drawing text-based UI elements in the terminal.
-See [Draw Module](#draw-module) for details.
+See [Draw Module](https://github.com/5hubham5ingh/js-util?tab=readme-ov-file#draw-1) for details.

 #### `parser`
 An object containing functions for parsing various data formats (CSV, INI, TOML).
-See [Parser Module](#parser-module) for details.
+See [Parser Module](https://github.com/5hubham5ingh/js-util?tab=readme-ov-file#parser-1) for details.

+#### `log`
+An object containing functions for logging message of different kinds.
+See [Log Module](https://github.com/5hubham5ingh/js-util?tab=readme-ov-file#log-1) for details.

 #### `stat(path)`
 Retrieves file system statistics for a given path.